openvinotoolkit/openvino/samples/cpp/classification_sample_async/README.md

 At startup, the sample application reads command line parameters and loads the specified model and input images (or a folder with images) to the OpenVINO™ Runtime plugin.
 The batch size of the model is set according to the number of read images.
 The batch mode is an independent attribute on the asynchronous mode.
 Asynchronous mode works efficiently with any batch size.

 Then, the sample creates an inference request object and assigns completion callback for it.
-In scope of the completion callback handling the inference request is executed again.
+In scope of the completion callback, handling the inference request is executed again.

-After that, the application starts inference for the first infer request and waits of 10th inference request execution being completed.
+After that, the application starts inference for the first infer request and waits until the 10th inference request execution is completed.
 The asynchronous mode might increase the throughput of the pictures.

 When inference is done, the application outputs data to the standard output stream.
-You can place labels in .labels file near the model to get pretty output.
+You may place labels in .labels file near the model to get pretty output.

 You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/integrate_with_your_application.md) section of "Integrate OpenVINO™ Runtime with Your Application" guide.

 ## Building

-To build the sample, please use instructions available at [Build the Sample Applications](../../../docs/OV_Runtime_UG/Samples_Overview.md) section in OpenVINO™ Toolkit Samples guide.
+To build the sample, use the instructions available at [Build the Sample Applications](../../../docs/OV_Runtime_UG/Samples_Overview.md) section in OpenVINO™ Toolkit Samples guide.

 ## Running